telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

 ### Value

-The value of the DropDownList component can be set through either through its `value` or `index` property.
+The value of the DropDownList component can be set either through its `value` or `index` property.
 If both are provided, the `value` takes precedence.
 When the value changes, the component executes the [`onChange`]({% slug api_ddl_kendouiforreact %}#onchange-function) callback function.

 ```html-preview
     <div id="app"></div>